 A counterexample is supposed to satisfy all assumptions that are being made in the verification semantics of a program.
 For instance, the initial state in a counterexample is supposed to satisfy the precondition of the failing method.
-However, if the assumptions contain formulas that are beyond the capabilities of the SMT solver, it might construct an invalid counterexample that contradicts the assumptions.
-For instance, the SMT solver Z3 version 2.16 does not fully support non-linear arithmetic and thus, cannot handle the precondition x / y > 0 of a failing method.
-Therefore, the initial state in the counterexample may contain, for instance, -563 for the integer x and 4 for y.
+However, if the assumptions contain formulas that are beyond the capabilities of the prover, it might construct an invalid counterexample that contradicts the assumptions.
+For example, most automatic provers do not fully support non-linear arithmetic and might produce an initial state such as -563 for x and 4 for y for the precondition x / y > 0.
 Simulating the execution described by an invalid counterexample and, in particular, checking assertions in states extracted from an invalid counterexample, is not helpful to understand verification errors.

 We extract states from the counterexample in three cases: (1) to set up the initial state in the driver, (2) to reproduce the state changes made by a method call, (3) and to reproduce the state changes made by a loop iteration.
 For these cases, the verification semantics of Spec# makes the following assumptions about the expected state: (1) the precondition of the failing method, (2) the postcondition and modifies clause of a called method, and (3) the loop invariant and the loop condition.
 To guard against invalid counterexamples, we introduce runtime checks for each of these assumptions.
 When such a runtime check fails, it indicates that the counterexample state does not satisfy the assumption and, thus, the counterexample is invalid.